University-of-Illinois-Chicago-CS/cs425-assignment1/README.md

 3) A file [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) element responsible for loading a JSON file.
 4) A [checkbox](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox) element to toggle between the colors of the triangles.

-You are free to choose the layout of the user interface elements, so as long as they are ligible and perform the tasks below.
+You are free to choose the layout of the user interface elements, so as long as they are legible and perform the tasks below.

 #### Task 2
 Connect the elements of the configuration panel and a WebGL canvas.
 The fourth slider should change the **number of triangles being rendered** (between 1 and n).
 The file input button should allow the users to load a JSON file; after loaded, the previous slider should be updated so that its range go from 1 to n (number of triangles in the new file).
-The checkbox element should toggle between two modes: 1) triangle color specified by the configuration panel (first three sliders), and 2) triangle color specified by loaded JSON file.
+The checkbox element should toggle between two modes: 1) triangle color specified by the configuration panel (first three sliders), and 2) triangle color specified by the loaded JSON file.

 #### Task 3
 The application should contain a file [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) element responsible for loading a JSON file.
 This JSON file will contain vertex position and color information for all n triangles.
 You should load this JSON file, [parse it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) and use the data to fill one (or two) buffer arrays.
 The JSON will be in the following format: